sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 A pragmatist will take pieces from various toolsets and methodologies, and apply them to the problem at hand only if it makes sense to use them.
 This means that even if a new software architecture is hip and trendy, you would look at the issue you are trying to solve first and see if the new approach is worth doing.

+### Problem domain

+The logical domain of the challenge (or problem) we are trying to solve using software.
+Usually, this is the world as seen by our business stakeholders.
+It contains the concepts and processes that enable added value for our customers.

 ### Process